ABRaquel/cybersec/16-Penetration-Testing/README.md

 > SMB vulnerability which gives write access to a samba share and execute code as root. [^2]

-3. What mitigation strategies can you recommendations for the client to protect their server:5
+3. What mitigation strategies can you recommendations for the client to protect their server:

 > Update and patch vsFTPd and SMB to the latest stable version.